imandreans/Heart-Disease/README.md

 # Overview
   ## Data
-  This dataset comprises 1025 medical records of heart disease, containing 14 columns, which are 13 features and 1 class variable.
+  This dataset comprises 1025 medical records of heart disease, containing a total of 14 columns, which are 13 features and 1 class variable.

   ## Objective
   - to develop a machine learning model to predict heart disease